 The code file opens in Visual Studio.

 This code uses the index value 1 to access the first paragraph in the Paragraphs property.
 Although Visual Basic and Visual C# use 0-based arrays, the lower array bounds of most collections in the Word object model is 1.
-For more information, see Programming with Visual Basic vs. Visual C# in Office Solutions.
+For more information, see Writing Code in Office Solutions.

 Press F5 to build and run your project.

 When you build the project, the code is compiled into an assembly that is associated with the document.
 Visual Studio puts a copy of the document and the assembly in the build output folder for the project, and it configures the security settings on the development computer to enable the customization to run.
-For more information, see Office Solution Build Process Overview.
+For more information, see Building Office Solutions.

 In the document, verify that you see the following text.